Fissidens hydropogon: Taxonomy and history

-F. hydropogon was first validly described by English bryologist William Mitten in 1869, placing it in Fissidens sect.
+Fissidens hydropogon was first validly described by English bryologist William Mitten in 1869, placing it in Fissidens sect.
 Octodiceras and attributing it to Richard Spruce, the collector of the holotype.
 A 1988 revision placed F. hydropogon in Fissidens subgenus Sarawakia alongside F. beccarii and F. acacioides, though this subgenus would later be reduced to section status under Fissidens subgenus Fissidens in 2004.

 Distribution and habitat

-F. hydropogon was initially only known from one site, submerged in a river in Pastaza Province, Ecuador at 450 m above sea level.
+Fissidens hydropogon was initially only known from one site, submerged in a river in Pastaza Province, Ecuador at 450 m above sea level.
 In 2008 it was discovered growing on the vegetation of Cuphea bombonasae on the periodically flooded shore of the River Nangaritza, 950 m above sea level in Zamora-Chinchipe Province, 500 km southwest of the type location.

 Description

-F. hydropogon is an irregularly branched moss with few rhizoids.
+Fissidens hydropogon is an irregularly branched moss with few rhizoids.
 The overlapping leaves are lanceolate with bluntly pointed tips, each measuring approximately 2.5 mm long.
 Old growth is brown or black with eroded leaves.
-This species is monoicious, with perichaetia and perigonia arising from the same stems.
+This species is monoicous, with perichaetia and perigonia arising from the same stems.
 Sporophytes are limited to one per perichaetium, with very short setae measuring 0.5 mm or less.
 The capsules are egg-shaped, measuring 0.5-0.9 mm long, with pointed calyptrae that cover only the tip of the capsule.
 The spores are smooth and measure 22-27 um.

 Conservation status

-F. hydropogon is listed as critically endangered by the International Union for the Conservation of Nature under criteria B1 and B2c, based on the small area in which it occurs and the decline of its habitat.
+Fissidens hydropogon is listed as critically endangered on the International Union for the Conservation of Nature's Red List under criteria B1 and B2c, based on the small area in which it occurs and the decline of its habitat.